anioutkazharkova/di-multiplatform-lib/README.md

     }
 }
 ```
-2. Provide common configuration (used for both common and native apps):
+2. Provide common configuration (used for both common and native apps).
+Also place it in commonMain:
 ```
 class ConfigurationApp {
 val appContainer: DIManager = DIManager()